 - Where HA is the horizontal analysis (%)

 - VCY is the value in the comparison year

 - VBY is the value in the base year

 Horizontal Analysis Definition

-A horizontal analysis is a financial analysis of value of an income statement from a base year to comparison year.
+Horizontal analysis is a financial analysis of the value of an income statement from a base year to a comparison year.